PaulFrankling/recip_me/README.md

 This website has been designed to the target the new, experienced and enthusiatic cooks of the world.
 The website offers the user a chance to view various types of recipes, such as Breakfast or Dessert recipes.
 As well as viewing recipes, the user can create an account and share recipes of their own.
-The user doesn't require an account to view recipes and can use the search engine on the **recipes.html** page to find a particular recipe to try out.
+The user can easily access their recipes on their Profile page and are able to edit and delete them.
+The user doesn't require an account to view recipes and can use the search engine on the Recipes page to find a particular recipe to try out.

 ## User Experience (UX):